Install on GKE

 gcloud components install gke-gcloud-auth-plugin

-1. Login and enable services on your Google Cloud project:
+1. Log in and enable required services on your Google Cloud project:

 gcloud auth login